-The best time to enroll in a Medicare supplement in New Mexico is within 6 months of your Medicare Part B effective date, which for the majority of people coincides with the month during which they turn 65.
+The best time to enroll in a Medicare supplement in New Mexico is during your Medigap open enrollment window.
+This is within 6 months of your Medicare Part B effective date, which for the majority of people coincides with the month during which they turn 65.

-New Mexico Medicare Supplements
+New Mexico Medicare Supplement Plans

 Residents of New Mexico have the same Medicare supplement options as people in other states.
 You can see the available plans on this Medigap chart.
-For many years New Mexico Medicare supplement Plan F has been a best seller.
-However, in recent years Plan G in New Mexico has become quite popular.
+For many years, New Mexico Medicare supplement Plan F has been a best seller.
+However, in recent years, Plan G in New Mexico has become quite popular.

-New Mexico Medicare Advantage
+New Mexico Medicare Advantage Plans

 Medicare Advantage plans are private health plans that pay instead of Medicare.
 If you enroll in a New Mexico Medicare Advantage plan, you will agree to use that plan’s network of doctors.
 Medicare Advantage plans often have lower premiums than Medigap plans, but there are more copays for healthcare services as you go along.

 Rules for People Under Age 65 on Medicare Disability

 To qualify for a Medicare supplement in New Mexico when you are under age 65, you must meet certain requirements.
-First, you need to apply for the supplement within 6 months of the effective date for your Medicare Part B. If you have been awarded retroactive eligibility for Social Security disability income, then you must apply within 6 months of notice of your receipt of your notice of eligibility.
+First, you need to apply for the supplement within 6 months of the effective date for your Medicare Part B. If you have been awarded retroactive eligibility for Social Security disability income, then you must apply within 6 months of notice of the receipt of your notice of eligibility.

 Unfortunately, Medigap plans for people under 65 are often double or triple the monthly rate that someone age 65 would pay.
-They also tend to take big rate increases from year to year because people on Medicare due to disability may naturally have more claims.
+They also tend to take big rate increases from year to year because people on Medicare due to a disability may naturally have more claims.
 The carriers then have to raise the rates on those policies to keep up with the cost of those claims.

-Medigap carriers in New Mexico do not have to offer coverage to people with End Stage Renal Disease (ESRD) if they are under age 65.
+Medigap carriers in New Mexico do not have to offer coverage to people with End-Stage Renal Disease (ESRD) if they are under age 65.